This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Challenges of Part-Prototype Models

-The bottleneck nature of \ppms plays a critical role in ensuring interpretability by aligning model representations with human-understandable concepts.
+The bottleneck nature of \ppms plays a critical role in ensuring interpretability by aligning model representations with hu\-man-under\-stand\-able concepts.
 However, this assumption can also limit the ability of the model to capture complex data patterns~\citep{Zheng_2024_PrototypicalHash}.
-As a result, \ppms do not support counting the occurrences of prototypes~\citep{Nauta_2023_PIPNetPatchBasedIntuitive}, do not capture relationships between detected prototypes~\citep{Zhang_2023_Learningselectprototypical}, and are unable to represent prototypes as hierarchical structures~\citep{Wang_2021_InterpretableImageRecognition}.
+As a result, \ppms do not support counting the occurrences of prototypes~\citep{Nauta_2023_PIPNetPatchBasedIntuitive}(see Figure~\ref{fig:ppm-reasoning},C), do not capture relationships between detected prototypes~\citep{Zhang_2023_Learningselectprototypical}, and are unable to represent prototypes as hierarchical structures~\citep{Wang_2021_InterpretableImageRecognition}.
 In addition, \ppms rely on a fixed number of prototypes~\citep{Barnett_2021_casebasedinterpretabledeep}, and there are no mechanisms to guide the model toward user-desired concepts without risking data leakage~\citep{Bontempelli_2023_ConceptlevelDebuggingPartPrototype}.

-\textit{The assumptions \ppms make on their architecture limit their abilities, such as learning complex patterns and relationships between prototypes.}
+\summarybox{colorg}{{\bf Summary of Challenge:} The implicit inductive bias of \ppms limits their ability to learn complex patterns and relationships between prototypes.
+Their application is currently limited to single-modality, single-label classification tasks with large training datasets, and, in the case of vision \ppms, to images with a low resolution. }

-\subsection{\texorpdfstring{Safety and Use in Practice}{Safety and Use in Practice}}
+\subsection{\texorpdfstring{\markf Safety and Use in Practice}{Safety and Use in Practice}}

-Human-model interaction has been identified as an open challenge of \ppms~\cite{Nauta2023_wcxai_co-12-for-prototype-models} and has been applied to improve the semantics of prototypes~\cite{Bontempelli_2023_ConceptlevelDebuggingPartPrototype,Li_2024_ImprovingPrototypicalVisual}.
-However, while interaction provides valuable human feedback, it carries the risk of reducing the predictive accuracy of the model if the learned features of the model do not match human intuition~\cite{Li_2024_ImprovingPrototypicalVisual}, or of corrupting the model if the human supervision provided is adversarial~\cite{Bontempelli_2023_ConceptlevelDebuggingPartPrototype}.
-Another safety concern is training data bias, which \ppms are vulnerable to~\cite{Carmichael_2024_ThisProbablyLooks}, as well as adversarial attacks that may compromise the model's decision making process~\cite{Rymarczyk_2023_ProtoMILMultipleInstance}.
+Human-model interaction has been identified as an open challenge of \ppms~\citep{Nauta2023_wcxai_co-12-for-prototype-models} and has been applied to improve the semantics of prototypes~\citep{Bontempelli_2023_ConceptlevelDebuggingPartPrototype,Li_2024_ImprovingPrototypicalVisual}.
+However, while interaction provides valuable human feedback, it carries the risk of reducing the predictive accuracy of the model if the learned features of the model do not match human intuition~\citep{Li_2024_ImprovingPrototypicalVisual}, or of corrupting the model if the human supervision provided is adversarial~\citep{Bontempelli_2023_ConceptlevelDebuggingPartPrototype} (see Figure~\ref{fig:safety_1}).

+Other safety concerns are training data bias, to which \ppms are vulnerable~\citep{Carmichael_2024_ThisProbablyLooks}, adversarial attacks that may compromise the model's decision making process~\citep{Rymarczyk_2023_ProtoMILMultipleInstance} and susceptibility to shortcut learning (see Figure~\ref{fig:shortcut_learning}).